enclaive/enclaive-docker-rust-sgx/README.md

 With the increasing movement to the cloud and zero-trust infrastructure, the field of confidential computing is becoming increasingly important for developers.
 With Gramine, an existing code base can be migrated quickly and easily without the need for a complete re-write.

-The project was developed in the context of the system security lecture by [@sebastiangajek](https://github.com/sebastiangajek) at the Flensburg University of Applied Sciences.
+This project was developed in the context of the system security lecture by [@sebastiangajek](https://github.com/sebastiangajek) at the Flensburg University of Applied Sciences.
 ## Getting started
 ### Pre-requirements
 The system has to support Intel SGX.
 Check this with